benfoster/o9d-aspnet/README.md

 }
 ```

-If the request parameter is not valid, by default, a `ValidationProblem` is returned with the HTTP status code `422 - Unprocessable Entity`:
+If the request parameter is not valid, by default, a `ValidationProblem` is returned with the HTTP status code `422 - Unprocessable Entity`

 ```json
 {